-For sovereign and corporate financial assets, the ratings published by Standards and Poor's Rating Agency (S&P), where available, are used.
-For sovereigns with no S&P rating, the Group's Research and Analytics Unit uses a model based on the S&P methodology to generate a rating.
+For sovereign and corporate financial assets, the ratings published by Standards and Poor's Rating Agency (S&P), Moody's or Fitch where available, are used.
+For sovereigns with no S&P/Moody's/Fitch rating, the Group's Economic Research and Analytics Unit uses a model based on the S&P methodology to generate a rating.

-For corporate investment securities with no S&P rating, a rating is assigned using the Borrower Risk Rating (BRR) model.S&P published ratings are continuously monitored and updated.
+For corporate investment securities with no S&P/Moody's/Fitch rating, a rating is assigned using the Group's Borrower Risk Rating (BRR) model.
+S&P published ratings are continuously monitored and updated.
 The PD's associated with each rating are determined based on realised default over the prior 12 months, as published by the rating agency.
 The ratings generated by the BRR model are also updated annually.